larsiusprime/polymod/README.md

 private function doSomething() { }
 ```

-### 3. Provide an hscript file matching the function's name:
+### 3. Provide an hscript file matching the function's module & name:
 ```
-data/doSomething.txt
+data/demo/Simulation/doSomething.txt
 ```

-The default asset path is the top-level "data" folder in your assets library.
+The default root search path for scripts is the top-level "data" folder in your assets library.
 You can change this by modifying the public static variables in `polymod.hscript.HScriptConfig`.
 Be sure to do this *before* instantiating any class that implements `polymod.hscript.HScriptable`!
+You can also toggle on using the function's namespace module as a directory prefix (it's on by default).
+In this example, the file path `demo/Simulation/doSomething` corresponds with the function's fully qualified path in the Haxe namespace, `demo.Simulation.doSomething`.
+The casing from your code is reflected in the search path, so be aware of that on case-sensitive file systems (hello Linux!).

-**NOTE:** _as of right now, no namespacing prefixes are applied, and the file extension it looks for is ".txt".
-We plan on making these configurable in the near future._
+**NOTE:** _as of right now the file extension it looks for is ".txt".
+We plan on making this configurable in the near future._

 When you do all of the above steps, "doSomething.txt" will be parsed during `MyClass`'s constructor, and when `MyClass.doSomething()` is run, the parsed hscript representation of `doSomething.txt` will be executed.